ILMTitan/Roslynator/docs/cli/generate-doc-command.md

 Indicates whether all derived types should be included in the list of derived types.
 By default only types that directly inherits from a specified type are displayed.

-**`[--include-containing-namespace-filter]`** `{root containing-type parameter return-type base-type attribute derived-type implemented-interface implemented-member exception see-also all}`
+**`[--include-containing-namespace-filter]`** `{type-list class-hierarchy containing-type parameter return-type base-type attribute derived-type implemented-interface implemented-member exception see-also all}`

 Defines parts of a documentation that should include containing namespace.

-Indicates whether a containing namespace should be omitted when displaying type name.

 **`[--include-ienumerable]`**